hytejasvi/shorty/README.md

   - Global exception handling via `@RestControllerAdvice`.
   - Unit and integration tests for core functionality.
   - Configurable `baseUrl` and minimum short code length.
+  - Note: Currently, short codes are generated using database auto-increment IDs (GenerationType.IDENTITY) for simplicity.
+  - In a production environment, alternative strategies such as UUID/ULID encoding or distributed ID generators would be preferable to ensure scalability, global uniqueness, and reduced DB writes.

 ## Build & Run Instructions